cwhite92/Plymouth-Entrepreneurs-Society/README.md

 1. Grab the latest version of the website files using GitHub for Windows/Mac. **This is essential** as other people may have made changes and if you don't have the latest files you may break something.
 2. The database settings in `app/Config/database.php` may be different from the settings you need.
 Change them to the settings you need.
 Generally this will just be a `database_name` change, for best results set up the database as I have done so you don't need to change anything.
+3. If the database schema has been changed you may get some Cake or SQL errors.
+Make sure you import the new database SQL file (in the root directory of the application) so you have the latest changes.
+If you make changes to the database, please upload the SQL dump (you can "export" from phpMyAdmin) so people can get the latest schema.
-3. Go work some magic and wizardry on the code.
+4. Go work some magic and wizardry on the code.
-4. Commit the changes back to GitHub using GitHub for Windows/Mac.
+5. Commit the changes back to GitHub using GitHub for Windows/Mac.
 It's essential that you do this for every feature that you've completed so we can track who's done what.

 And please, for the love of God
 ----------------